 This should be seen at theaters with a wide screen and good audio.

-I'll begin by stating my strongest gripe: the show feels disjointed due to the abrupt way it cuts the scenes and how little time is dedicated to deal with certain problems within the story.
+I'll begin by stating my strongest gripe: the film feels disjointed due to the abrupt way it cuts the scenes and how little time is dedicated to deal with certain problems within the story.
 My guess is that they were trying to create this monotony that most people experience in their daily lives.
-It makes sense considering the show is a sort of "mundane" approach on the issue of living under bombing raids and military pressure.
-Still, everytime a work attempts to present a lighthearted atmosphere in the middle of such overall grim situation, I can't forgive but to think it's limiting itself by not
+It makes sense considering the movie is a sort of "mundane" approach on the issue of living under bombing raids and military pressure.
+Still, every time a work attempts to present a lighthearted atmosphere in the middle of such overall grim situation, I can't forgive but to think it's limiting itself by

-Aesthetically speaking, my only gripes are how the character design seems marshmallowed and doesn't fit with whatever mood the show was trying to convey.
+Aesthetically speaking, my only gripe is how much the character design seems marshmallowed and unfit for whatever mood intended.
 At first, I found it to be overall pleasing and cute, but as soon I realized it was confusing me on whether I should be relaxed or tense, it began to bother me.
 Aside from that, it's overall gorgeous with a unique touch of visual realism that's always welcome in any war drama.
 The backgrounds are detailed and cozy, rich in colors and identity, vivid and with an endearing picture book-esque look.
 There are also several angles only properly done through aerial photography, which again denotes the commitment to realism where it's due.
 It's simply undeniable the amount of care put into it.
 The animation is fluid enough, though I believe it wasn't the focus as more often than not it's obvious they want you to pay attention to the scenery instead of how things move.
 However, once the bombings take place, the animation reaches its peak and realistically depicts war explosions battering the screen in a manner that I doubt has ever been so accurate in anime medium.